ytakahashi/gecco/README.md

 **Note:** Following requirements should be satisfied when using this command.

-- AWS cli version 1.16.12 or above should be installed.
+- AWS cli version 1.16.12 or above is installed.
-- EC2 instances to be connected must be running the SSM Agent version 2.3.12 or above.
+- EC2 instance to be connected is running the SSM Agent version 2.3.12 or above.

 #### options (connect)

 - `--target`: connect to the specified instance.
-- `--interactive`/`-i`: if this option is specified, select an EC2 instance to connect interactively.
-When using this option, config file (`gecco.yml` or `gecco.toml`) is required at `~/.config/` directory and available interactive filtering command ([fzf](https://github.com/junegunn/fzf) or [peco](https://github.com/peco/peco)) should be provided.
+- `--interactive`/`-i`: select an EC2 instance to connect interactively.
+When using this option, config file (`gecco.yml` or `gecco.toml`) is required at `~/.config/` directory and available interactive filtering command (e.g., [fzf](https://github.com/junegunn/fzf) and [peco](https://github.com/peco/peco)) should be provided.

 Example of config file: